Icofunding/ScamList/README.md

 # ScamList
 ## The Latest Scam and Phishing Attempts.
 Click "Watch" to stay up to date.
+Submit a Pull Request to Add a Scam.

 Also see: